abhilashjp/type/_posts/2023-06-29-how-I-increased-the-conversion-rate-of-a-mobile-app-by-60-percent.md

 published: true
 ---

-During my time at housing.com I was fortunate to work on the consumer mobile app.
+During my time at housing.com in 2018 I was fortunate to work on the consumer mobile app.
 My primary job was to improve the conversion rate of the mobile app.
 In this article I will try to discuss the some of the initiatives that helped me to increase the conversion rate of the app.

 Housing is one of the real estate classifieds portals in India.
 [Housing.com](http://Housing.com) helps people to find real estate properties for buying or renting.
 The properties are listed on the platform by real estate agents or home owners.